M-husnain786/Demo-repos/README.md

 # Demo-repos
-This is the demo repository for learning
+This is the demo repository for learning.